lenablechmann/guthrat-immobilien/README.md

 - [ ] transfer all the html tags into the js files

 ## Learning experiences
 - Wireframes are important for the user experience flow and give you a good high level overview over the project.
 What is necessary, and where you can cut the fat.
-What is intuitive, and where the user will have to search.
+You can determine, what is intuitive and where the user might have some troubles.
 They are pretty good if you want to avoid getting caught up in the details.